-• 2% times average annual salary times employee pensionable service (average annual salary includes salary and 100% of the amount paid for annual bonuses and is based on the employee's highest paid 72 successive months of Company service)
+• 1.1% times average annual salary times employee pensionable service (average annual salary includes salary and 100% of the amount paid for annual cash incentives and is based on the employee's highest paid 72 successive months of Company service)

-Pensionable service under both the Executive Pension Plan and Employee Pension Plan- Part A may not exceed 35 years in total.
-Full benefits are available at age 60, or age 55 with at least 30 years of service.
+Pensionable service under both the Executive Pension Plan and Employee Pension Plan may not exceed 35 years in total.

+For the Executive Pension Plan and Employee Pension Plan - Part A, full benefits are available at age 60, or age 55 with at least 30 years of service.
 At age 65, benefits are integrated with the Canada Pension Plan by subtracting an amount equal to 0.7% per year of employment times the Canada Pension Plan's average annual yearly maximum pensionable earnings for the year in which the member retires and the two immediately preceding calendar years.
-Lifetime benefit amounts payable up to \$2,914.44 per year of service are paid from the federally registered pension plan(s).
-Lifetime benefit amounts in excess of \$2,914.44 per year of service are unsecured and payable from revenues of the Company.